 Keeping dryer vent lines clean and free of obstruction is not only a question of home cleanliness, but also safety.
-According to the U.S. Consumer Products Safety Commission, some 15,000 home fires each year might be prevented if clothing dryer vents were cleaned properly.
+According to the U.S. Fire Administration, nearly 3000 clothes dryer fires are reported each year which might have been prevented if the dryer vents had been cleaned properly.
 Having the correct brushes to clean vent lines makes this task easy, which means you'll be more likely to perform the job on a regular basis.

 Choosing Brushes to Clean Dryer Vents

 There are many dryer vent cleaning brushes on the market; choosing the one that's right for your vent is important.
 Find out the dimensions of your own vent so that you get a brush that is capable of tackling the job.
 These brushes all get good reviews:

 - Northline Express brushes feature a very fat brush tip and long, flexible handles to get to those hard-to-reach areas.
 They can also be used on some stoves.